Butuan City Hall complex

-The Butuan City Hall complex is the seat of local government of the city of Butuan.
+The Butuan City Hall complex is the seat of the local government of the city of Butuan.

 History

-The city hall began construction in the mid-1990s and completed in 2003 under Mayor Democrito Plaza II.
+The city hall began construction in the mid-1990s and was completed in 2003 under Mayor Democrito Plaza II.
 It was inaugurated on August 2, 2005, by Mayor Daisy Plaza.
 Shortly after city officials were transferred to the new building, the old building was razed.
-In 2009, Mayor Plaza II began construction of a new three-story councilor's building, but construction was halted due to lack of funds.
+In 2009, Mayor Plaza II began construction of a new three-story councilor's building, but construction was halted due to a lack of funds.
 The councilor's building was finally completed in 2013 as a two-story building, and the rescue office was also opened.
 In 2014, a command center was added to the city hall.